 Christopher Plummer co-starred in Money (1991) with Eric Stoltz before starring in All the Money in the World (2017).
 Money (a French/Italian/Canadian production which was set in 1970 and whose budget was U.S. 10 million dollars) had some filming done in Hong Kong, of all places.
 Madalena Chan helped out with the H.K. casting.
 Coincidentally, she worked as a casting director on a 2012 movie titled Blood Money.
 He’s not listed in the credits, but popular character actor Ho Pak-Kwong (the blind man in Sammo Hung’s The Magnificent Butcher) had a brief walk-on part.
 Coincidentally, Ho was in a 1981 H.K. movie titled Money is Lovely (a comedy).
-For a film that has Ennio Morricone as a composer (you can buy the soundtrack here), Money has received hardly any attention.
+For a film that has Ennio Morricone as a composer, Money has received hardly any attention.
 The film also has F. Murray Abraham in the cast, but he hasn’t been interviewed about it.

 Money was first released in the U.S. after its release in Europe.
 Under the DGA (Directors Guild of America) rules, the director is entitled to two public screenings of his cut of the film before the producer can recut the film.
 The director, Steven Hilliard Stern, did an assembly cut but was then locked out of the editing room and the producer cut the film.
 As a result, Money was not allowed to be shown in the U.S. until 2003.
 Money had a four month shoot that was set to finish in late July of 1990 as reported in a July 20 Leader-Post newspaper article.
 Steven had the following to say when he was asked if anyone cares about a spoiled and decadent twentysomething becoming filthy rich all while sticking it to the financial wizards who skimmed off his old man’s wealth: “Yes, because money is sexy.”